digital-chemistry-laboratory/morfeus/docs/xtb.rst

 ******

 The XTB class is used to calculate electronic properties.
-Simple quantities such as the ionization potential, electron affinity, HOMO and LUMO energies are available as well as the atomic charges and bond orders.
+Simple quantities such as the ionization potential, electron affinity, HOMO, LUMO energies and dipole moment are available as well as the atomic charges and bond orders.

 .. code-block:: python
   :caption: Example